HWY: An American Pastoral: Storyline

 The opening sequence shows the anonymous hitchhiker (Jim Morrison) coming out of a pond, and putting his clothes on.
 He proceeds to walk up the mountain from the pond and starts walking down the highway.
 Meanwhile, a voice-over of Jim Morrison talks about a childhood incident in which he claims to have seen Native Americans injured in a traffic accident.
 He is shown emerging from a car stuck in the sand and successfully tries to pull a car over.
 Later, the hitchhiker is looking for a book with the car parked outside a filling station; he is shown back on the highway together with two other people and a police officer, and after he communicates with them, he gets into the car and drives off.
 He looks for directions on a map at night.
 Numerous cars are shown driving into the sunset.

-Finally, the hitchhiker makes a phone call to American poet Michael McClure and reveals with disimpassioned voice that he killed someone, who is implied to be the original driver, explaining why he was not with him for majority of the journey.
+Finally, the hitchhiker makes a phone call to American poet Michael McClure and reveals with a dispassionate voice that he killed someone, who is implied to be the original driver, explaining why he was not with him for the majority of the journey.
 The final shots show the hitchhiker at the Whisky a Go Go on the Sunset Strip in Los Angeles.